pysat/pysat/docs/tutorial_custom.rst

    # methods are automatically available within the custom analysis.
    custom_complicated_analysis_over_season(ivm)

-The output of custom_func_modify will always be available from instrument object, regardless of what level the science analysis is performed.
+The output of `custom_func_modify` will always be available from the instrument object, regardless of what level the science analysis is performed.

 We can repeat the earlier DMSP example, this time using nano-kernel